Super Bowl averages 113 million, 3rd most-watched in history - WHIZ News

 Even though Sunday’s game between the Kansas City Chiefs and Philadelphia Eagles came down to a field goal with 8 seconds remaining, Fox fell just short of its goal.

-The Chiefs’ rally to defeat the Eagles 38-35 is on pace to become the third most-watched television show in history, with an estimated 113 million people watching, according to preliminary numbers released Monday.
+The Chiefs’ rally to defeat the Eagles 38-35 was the third most-watched television show in history, with an average of 113.1 million people watching, according to final numbers released Tuesday by Nielsen.

-Fox said the audience estimate includes the broadcasts on Fox and Fox Deportes as well as streaming on Fox and the NFL’s digital sites.
-The figures are via Nielsen’s Fast National data and Adobe Analytics.
+The total includes the broadcasts on Fox and Fox Deportes as well as streaming on Fox and the NFL’s digital sites.
+The figures are via Nielsen and Adobe Analytics.

 The 2015 game between New England and Seattle on NBC holds the record at 114,442,000 viewers (not including streaming), followed by Super Bowl 51 in 2017 on Fox between Atlanta and New England (113,668,000).